Where to Get Free Baby and Pregnancy Products in Japan

 - Biore Guard Hand Soap

-I didn’t get the chance to attend this event but it seems like it’s geared more towards parents than those who are pregnant.
+I didn’t get the chance to attend this event during my pregnancy but it seems like it’s geared more towards parents than those who are pregnant.
 At the event, children can participate in various events such as races depending on their age.

 Even though the events are for small children, I saw that some fellow pregnant women in Japan attended this event and received a variety of full-size samples, mainly of food such as broth for nabe, bread, and sauces.
 They also got an Anpanman bib.

 Update: I went to the event in December 2019 with my 5-month-old.
 You can read about my experience here.